-But most holiday food is full of carbs and sugar that put your blood sugar on a rollercoaster, leaving you feeling far too sluggish, tired and bloated afterward.
+But most holiday food is full of carbs and sugar that put your blood sugar on a rollercoaster, leaving you feeling sluggish, tired, and bloated afterward.

 One of the biggest culprits?
 Mashed potatoes.

-This recipe is a delicious mashed “fauxtato” swap for any paleo, keto, low-carb, or even Whole30 diet.
-Cauliflower mashed potatoes are perfect as a side dish or salad for your Thanksgiving or Christmas table.
+This recipe is a delicious mashed “fauxtato” swap for any paleo, keto, low-carb, or Whole30 diet.
+Cauliflower mashed "potatoes" are perfect as a side dish or salad for your Thanksgiving or Christmas spread.

-They taste just as good as the real thing but are made with only the best premium fresh ingredients: cauliflower, garlic, almond milk, unsalted butter, MCT oil, , sea salt, pepper, and green onions.
+They taste just as good as the real thing, but are made with only premium fresh ingredients: cauliflower, garlic, almond milk, unsalted butter, MCT oil, sea salt, pepper, and green onions.

-It’s delicious, healthy, satisfying and full of quality fats to keep you full over the holidays when on a paleo or keto diet.
+It’s delicious, healthy, satisfying and full of quality fats to keep you full over the holidays while still keeping you on track toward your health goals.

 Why Skip the Starchy Potatoes This Thanksgiving